famanoder/local-cache-small-image/README.md

 ```

 when you use `localImgResolver.resolve(id, src)`, it return a Promise, I try to find a cached base64, if success, resolve it, or, use this src to download the image's blob and then save it as base64, and resolve it;

+there is a simple LRU algorithm supported for you if you have too many local imgs to manage;

 ### Plan